 Assurances from the attorney.

-Our hearts should burn for those who have no care for God’s Word.
-(Ps 119:158) Grief must begin personally before we can develop passion missionally.
+Our hearts should burn for those who have no care for God’s Word (Ps.
+119:158).
+Grief must begin personally before we can develop passion missionally.
 The more we’re made aware of our deficiencies, the more urgent should be our cries for deliverance.
-The scanty measure of our obedience to God ought to prevent us from using it as the grounds of our acceptance.
-The psalmist’s appeal wasn’t the consideration of his actual performances, but his faith in God’s precepts; he didn’t say “consider how I perform” but “consider how I love your precepts.”
-(Ps 119:159) The law makes us conscious to the imperfection of our devotion, all the while pointing us to the perfection of Christ’s devotion to us.
+The scanty measure of our obedience to God ought to prevent us from using it as the grounds for our acceptance.
+The psalmist’s appeal wasn’t the consideration of his actual performances, but his faith in God’s precepts; he didn’t say “consider how I perform” but “consider how I love your precepts” (Ps.
+119:159).
+The law makes us conscious of the imperfection of our devotion, all the while pointing us to the perfection of Christ’s devotion to us.
 The believer’s cry isn’t merit but mercy!
 And because God is love he will give us life.

 See to it, that your resources are drawn, not from your own resolutions, or from the sincerity and ardour of your love; but from the fullness that is treasured up in Jesus for your present distress.
 (Bridges, 412)

 Dependence and devotion.

 The reason for our frequent bouts of despair and discouragement is too great of reliance upon our own wits and merits.
-It is “the Lord, your God who pleads the cause of his people.”
-(Is 51:22) Though we may be sorely oppressed, our help is ever near and present in the Spirit’s presence.
+It is “the Lord, your God who pleads the cause of his people” (Isa.
+51:22).
+Though we may be sorely oppressed, our help is ever near and present in the Spirit’s presence.
 Though the accuser persists, we have an Advocate who pleads our case.
-The ransom for redemption and the price for our release was found in our Attorney’s blood.
-This is the good news of the gospel, an announcement which flips the traditional script of judgment, putting your culpability on your Representative and revealing the Judge to be your Father.
-In a moment of unforeseen mercy, Jesus took our world of sin and replaced it with his worlds of righteousness.
+The ransom for redemption and the price for our release were found in our Attorney’s blood.
+This is the good news of the gospel, an announcement that flips the traditional script of judgment, putting your culpability on your Representative and revealing the Judge to be your Father.
+In a moment of unforeseen mercy, Jesus took our world of sin and replaced it with his world of righteousness.
 “It is finished,” he cried, thereby establishing forever a fountain of free grace, streaming from his side.
 By your Attorney’s words, your exoneration is founded.
 The voice of deliverance cries all the louder over the voice of condemnation.

-Such is the largeness of God’s mercy and the immensity of his love in which the psalmist trusts.
-(Ps 119:156) Every moment’s perseverance is utterly dependent upon the Savior’s mercy.
+Such is the largeness of God’s mercy and the immensity of his love which the psalmist trusts (Ps.
+119:156).
+Every moment’s perseverance is utterly dependent upon the Savior’s mercy.
 It is that by which he mitigates and mediates.
-It is by his promise, his rules, his testimonies that life is found.
-(Ps 119:154, 156–157) We’re no better than they who are far from God, but for the Savior’s mercy.
+It is by his promise, his rules, and his testimonies that life is found (Ps.
+119:154, 156–157).
+We’re no better than those who are far from God but for the Savior’s mercy.
 It is to God’s free grace and rich mercy alone that we trace the distinction between the living and the dead.
-And when our minds are stayed on God’s testimonies, our lives will be steadied by his dependence and devotedness to us, despite our perpetual un-devotedness and independence from him.
+And when our minds have stayed on God’s testimonies, our lives will be steadied by his dependence and devotion to us, despite our perpetual un-devotedness and independence from him.

 Christ is the embodiment of God’s closeness, the full representation of truth and love.
 He is the mercy of God both tender and great — great enough for the meanest of sins and tender enough for the deepest of wounds.
-“Great is your mercy, O Lord.”
-(Ps 119:156) This mercy knows no bounds, has no stipulations, has no fine print.
+“Great is your mercy, O Lord” (Ps.
+119:156).
+This mercy knows no bounds, has no stipulations, has no fine print.
 It is free and boundless.
-The only estimate to the greatness of God’s mercy is the debt which it pardons, the ruin from which it saves.
+The only estimate of the greatness of God’s mercy is the debt that it pardons, the ruin from which it saves.
 As soon as we’re able to count the stars in the universe, we’ll be able to grasp the greatness of God’s grace.

-The psalmist didn’t deviate from the truth of God even as he was mocked for following it.
-(Ps 119:157) The urgency of the his prayer reveals the closeness of those that sought to destroy him.
+The psalmist didn’t deviate from the truth of God even as he was mocked for following it (Ps.
+119:157).
+The urgency of his prayer reveals the closeness of those who sought to destroy him.
 It was as though he could hear their feet hitting the ground, pounding and pressing closer.
 But the gospel ensures us that there’s enough strength in the testimonies of God to incline all to fly to his presence and seek his counsel, despite the opposition, despite the loudness of the adversary’s prosecution.